StarRealMan/SSVIO/README.md

 Press "Esc" at RGB window or press "Ctrl-C" at terminal to stop the program

+*Note that the metric of pointcloud is same as the LSB of depth sensor!*

 ## Bug
 * Sometimes image grabbed has error (maybe lock error ?)
 * New method to pick good match points